Briefs Series Approach About Request a Briefing

 KINETIC

-the violence itself.
-Airstrikes, rockets, drones, artillery, ground clashes.
+The violence itself.
+Airstrikes, rockets, drones, artillery, ground engagements.
 Where, when, what weapon, what target.

-the human cost.
-Casualties, displacement, shelters, aid corridors, vulnerable populations.
-The numbers that quantify suffering.
+The human cost.
+Casualties, displacement, shelter, vulnerable populations.
+The numbers behind the suffering, sourced and graded.

 MEDIA

-the information ecosystem.
-Not what is reported, but how it is reported.
-Coverage gaps, narrative divergence, source speed, editorial bias.
+The information ecosystem.
+Not what is reported, but how.
+Coverage gaps, narrative divergence, source speed, editorial bias as a diagnostic.

 DIPLOMATIC

-the negotiations.
+Negotiation and the search for an exit.
 Active talks, proposed frameworks, stalled processes, escalation and de-escalation signals.
-The search for an exit.

 IV